Team Categories

 5. Excellence in Employee Care & Wellbeing

-This award recognises an organisation that demonstrated a strong commitment to prioritising the health, safety, and overall wellbeing of its employees by implementing comprehensive policies and programmes that addressed physical, mental, and emotional health, and prioritised work-life balance.
-Judges will look for companies that went above and beyond to create a supportive workplace culture that fostered employee development, engagement, and satisfaction.
-Entrants should demonstrate their genuine commitment to the care and wellbeing of their employees, resulting in a highly engaged and motivated workforce.
+Judges will look for organisations that went beyond expectations to create a supportive workplace culture that fostered employee development, engagement, and satisfaction.
+Entrants should demonstrate how these efforts resulted in a highly engaged and motivated workforce.

 6. Excellence in Employee Development